hemanthkumargr/docs/broadleafConcepts/Persistence-Configuration.md

 ## <a name="wiki-pxml-config" />Persistence XML Configuration

-### Minimal

-Your managed entities, mapping files and datasource properties are specified inside your persistence.xml file(s).
+Your managed entities, mapping files and datasource properties are specified inside your `persistence.xml` file(s).
 Here is an example that supports the minimal persistence unit configuration for Broadleaf:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>